-To gain insights into the functional relevance of Leu135 and Tvr236 for EhCFIm25 RNA binding activity, we produced a total of four mutants.
+To gain insights into the functional relevance of Leu135 and Tyr236 for EhCFIm25 RNA binding activity, we produced a total of four mutants.
 Each amino acid was first replaced by an Ala residue through site-directed mutagenesis assays to shorten the lateral chain.
 Specifically, the hydrophobic Leu135 was replaced by a residue that has the same polarity but a shorter side chain.
 The change of the hydrophilic Tyr236 for Ala causes the loss of the aromatic ring of the side chain.
 Then, Leu135 and Tyr236 were replaced by Thr and Phe, respectively, which changed the polarity of each residue without significantly modifying their lateral chain (Fig. 3A).
 Site-directed mutagenesis assays were performed as described and E. coli bacteria were transformed with mutant constructions.
 After purification of plasmid DNA, sequencing of pRSET-EhCFIm25L135A and pRSET-EhCFIm25Y236A plasmids confirmed that CTT and TAC codons, respectively, were replaced by GCT codon, without any other changes throughout the gene sequence.
 The CTT and TAC codons were successfully replaced by ACT and TTT codons in pRSET-EhCFIm25L135T and pRSET-EhCFIm25Y236F plasmids, respectively (Fig. 3B).
-The recombinant EhCFIm25 (wild-type), EhC-FIm25L135A, EhCFIm25Y236A, EhCFIm25L135T and EhCFIm25Y236F (mutant) proteins with a 6x-His tag at the N-terminus were expressed in E. coli BL21 (DE3) plysS strain in the presence of 1 mM IPTG for 3 h and purified by Ni-NTA affinity chromatography
+The recombinant EhCFIm25 (wild-type), EhCFIm25L135A, EhCFIm25Y236A, EhC-Flm25L135T and EhCFIm25Y236F (mutant) proteins with a 6x-His tag at the N-terminus were expressed in E. coli BL21 (DE3) plysS strain in the presence of 1 mM IPTG for 3 h and purified by Ni-NTA affinity chromatography under nondenaturing conditions (Fig. 3C).
+A unique band with the expected molecular weight was recognized by monoclonal anti-6x-His tag antibodies in Western

 Fig. 2.
 Analyzes of the three-dimensional model of EhCFIm25.
 (A) Comparison of ribbon diagrams of EhCFIm25 3D model (yellow) and human CFIm25 3D structure (blue) in proximity to the UGUA RNA molecule (black).
 EhCFIm25 3D model was predicted by Geno 3D2 Web Server software using chain A of the human CFIm25 (3MDG_A) as template.
 (B) Electrostatic potential surface representation of human (left) and E. histolytica (right) CFIm25 proteins.
 Positions of Leu135 and Tyr236 in EhCFIm25, and Leu106 and Tyr208 in human CFIm25, are indicated.
 (C) Magnification showing the relative position of the amino acids Leu135 and Tyr236 in EhCFIm25 (yellow) in proximity to the UGUA RNA molecule (blue).
-Distances to U2 of the UGUA RNA molecule are in Armstrong (Å).
+Distances to U2 of the UGUA RNA molecule are in Armstrong (Á).